rauschenberger/joinet/README.md

 Reference
 ---------

-A Rauschenberger, and E Glaab (2019).
-"Lasso and ridge regression for dichotomised outcomes".
-Manuscript in preparation.
+Armin Rauschenberger and Enrico Glaab (2019).
+"Lasso and ridge regression for dichotomised outcomes". *Manuscript in preparation.*